Mei Lanfang: Personal life

-In the year 1910, Mei married Wang Minghua, and they eventually had one son and one daughter together.
-While still married to Wang, he married his second wife in 1921, who was also an opera actress.
-Her name was Fu Zhifang and together, they had nine children.
-In 1925, he began seeing a third woman, who was also an actress.
+In the year 1910, Mei married Wang Minghua who was from a family of opera players.
+They had one son and one daughter together before Wang underwent sterilization surgery; unfortunately, both children died before reaching adulthood.
+In order to carry on the family lineage and with Wang's consent, Mei married his second wife Fu Zhifang in 1921, an opera actress.
+Together they had nine children but only four survived to adulthood.
+In 1925, Mei began seeing opera star Meng Xiaodong.
 They lived together unmarried for five years before they broke up.

-Mei's daughter Mei Baoyue was a Chinese opera performer.
-Mei's son Mei Baojiu (1934-2016) was a Chinese opera dan performer.
+Mei's daughter Mei Baoyue and youngest son Mei Baojiu (1934–2016) inherited and carried on Mei's art as opera players.

 In popular culture

 Chen Kaige's 2008 film Forever Enthralled is a biographical account of Mei Lanfang.

-In 2009 the Chinese Google homepage displayed a logo commemorating his 115th birthday on October 22.
+In 2009, the Chinese Google homepage displayed a logo commemorating his 115th birthday on October 22.